tfwio/modest-smf-vstnet/README.md

             - Volume is set from the NAudioVst.**Volume** setting.
             - (IWavePlayer) NAudioVst.XAudio.Play is called.
             - (bool) NAudioVst.**isRunning** is set to true.

-Now from here, we're going to have to take a look at the audio implementation in NAudio.

-More-so realistically, we need to be looking at **VstStream32** and **VstMidiEnumerator**.